themi/magrav/hat-pack/02-gans-production.md

 #### 2. Setup and run
 To make CO2 GANS:

 a.
 Roll up a Zinc sheet and place into a testube.
 b.
 Fill a beaker with a 5% - 10% saltwater solution.
 c.
 Wrap the nancoated copper plate around the beaker to completely cover the outside.
 d.
 Place the test tube (with Zinc inside) into the saltwater solution.
 e.
-Connect the Zinc and copper with an LED.  (+)ve to the nanocoated copper, (-)ve to the zinc
+Connect the Zinc and copper with an LED.  (+)ve to the nanocoated copper, (-)ve to the zinc.
 f.
 After several days a white substance will accumulate in the saltwater solution.

 NOTES: